 c.
-1300 "to reconcile," from Anglo-French apeser, Old French apaisier "to pacify, make peace, appease, be reconciled, placate" (12c.), from the phrase a paisier "bring to peace," from a "to" (see ad-) + pais, from Latin pacem (nominative pax) "peace" (see peace).
-Meaning "pacify (one who is angry)" is from late 14c.; for political sense, see appeasement.
+1300 appesen, "reconcile," from Anglo-French apeser, Old French apaisier "to pacify, make peace, appease, be reconciled, placate" (12c.), from the phrase a paisier "bring to peace," from a "to" (see ad-) + pais, from Latin pacem (nominative pax) "peace" (see peace).
+The meaning "pacify (one who is angry)" is from late 14c.; for political sense, see appeasement.
 Related: Appeased; appeasing.

 Entries linking to appease